International Education: International Development Education (INTE/COP-PHD) - Doctoral Program

 DOCUMENT TYPES for UPLOAD to the Online Application System

-- The following are acceptable document types for uploads: PDF, JPEG, JPG, GIF, TIFF, PNG, Bitmap, DOC, DOCX, RTF and TXT.
+- The following are acceptable document types for uploads: PDF, JPEG, JPG, GIF, TIFF, PNG, Bitmap, DOC, and DOCX.